UnitConversion/unitConversion/documents/general/latmodref.rst

     - data: lattice data from lattice file. the real data is in this structure, and different lattice format has different requirement.
 Details will be explained below.
     - raw: original lattice which might be carried in different format.
     - map: place to contain for example field map.
 A typical use of this is to carry kick map over network.
 As described in section ``retrieveLattice``, plain text map are read in as list/array with each line as one value of the array.
 For binary map, the whole file has to be read and encoded with **Base64** algorithm.
     - control: data to serve simulation on the server side.
-Since there are many simulation codes having separated file, an .ele of elegant for example, this information is carried here.
+Since there are many simulation codes having separated file, an .ele of ``elegant`` for example, this information is carried here.
 It has ``name``, which is control file name, and ``data`` which is content of the control file.
 If a header is contained inside a lattice deck, tracy3/tracy4 for example, its header information other than element layout could be saved here also.
     - alignment: place to hold misalignment data.
 It is currently a place holder, and not implemented yet.
 An integration with real misalignment data from survey could be hold here, and integrate on the server side.
-    - init_twiss: place to send server initial twiss parameters if it applies.
+    - init_Twiss: place to send server initial Twiss parameters if it applies.
 It is currently a place holder, and not implemented yet.

     **data** sub-structure of lattice sub-structure

-    Current implementation of lattice service supports 3 different formats, which are (1) plain text format with tab-formatting, (2) tracy3, and (3) elegant respectively.
+    Current implementation of lattice service supports 3 different formats, which are (1) plain text format with tab-formatting, (2) tracy3, and (3) ``elegant`` respectively.
 To separate server from parsing all kinds of different lattice, it only accepts lattice from client with dedicated format.

     (1) Tab-formatted plain lattice